lewishowles/components/src/components/messaging/modal-dialog/modal-dialog.md

 When opening the dialog, determine whether to focus the dialog itself, or the first focusable element within it.

+### `inert`

+- type: `boolean`
+- default: `false`

+Whether this dialog is inert (disabled and not interactive), forwarded to the underlying `base-modal`.
+Used when stacking modals via `modal-controller`, so background dialogs stay visible but not interactive.

 ## Events

 ### `@dialog:close`